arminwitte/runningnose/README.md

 # simpleexperimenttracker
-A simple tool to track experiments, jobs and the respective output
+A simple tool to create folders